Rho Tau Pre-Physical Therapy Club

 Omega Tau Pre-Occupational Therapy Club

 Omega Tau is a network for pre-occupational therapy students.
 We host monthly meetings in which we host speakers including occupational therapists, graduate program admissions counselors, current students, and others who are knowledgeable about the field to provide insight and advice to members.
-We also provide opportunities to become more involved on campus and in the community through volunteering and shadowing.
-Our main goal is to prepare students with greater skills and knowledge useful for pursuing an occupational therapy career.

 One Health Club